 If you trade crypto on more than one platform, you already know: the advertised fee is never the full story.
 Between maker/taker splits, spread markups, deposit methods, and withdrawal costs, the "cheapest" exchange depends entirely on how you trade.

-I have active accounts on all three — Interactive Brokers for my forex algo strategy plus crypto, OKX for perpetual futures and spot, and Coinbase for the occasional fiat on-ramp.
-Here is what each one actually costs in 2026.
+I have active accounts on all three โ Interactive Brokers for my forex algo strategy plus crypto, OKX for perpetual futures and spot, and Coinbase for the occasional fiat on-ramp.
+Here is what each one actually costs as of June 2026.

 The Fee Structures at a Glance